a-longe/obsidiain_notes/Capstone/Writing A Chess Board.md

 	- Suggestion: Start with something super simple like move clocks to get an idea on how to build up the frame for other edge cases to
  - need to add win/loss screen
 	 - maybe to start and keep it simple we simply print what colour won and then break out of loop?

+where to put blue square code? what fow the game class need to be? move piece update to apply to board, then seperatly apply board surface tpo display surface. (piece update to specified surface?) use racket to make a super simple game and think about the differences between the chosen racket package vs pygame